KatieStarnes/Crowdfunding_ETL/README.md

 ### crowdfunding.xlsx

 This is the raw data that was imported and manipulated to create the data frames and obtain sorted information.

+### crowdfunding_db_schema.png

+This is an entity relationship diagram (also known an as ERD) for the four different dataframes that were created.
+This shows the relationships between various attributes on each data frame, and how they are all connected to each other.

+### crowdfunding_db_schema.sql

+This is the SQL code for all four tables to be created.
+After the tables were created, their primary and foreign keys are identified.
+The csv files can then be successfully imported, and the data can be viewed there as well.